livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 ## Performing acceptance test

-Acceptance testing is performed using an Access Point configured for production.
-Only switching the certificate from test certificate to production certificate should be required to be in production.
+Acceptance testing is performed using an Access Point configured for production with a test certificate (only after successful testing, switching the certificate from test certificate to production certificate should be required to go into production).

 ### Step 0: Checklist